Assess chances

 CELPIP (Canadian English Language Proficiency Index Program)

-The CELPIP test was developed by Immigration, Refugees and Citizenship Canada (IRCC).
-Unlike IELTS, which is designed for international English, CELPIP was developed for the Canadian version of the language, which includes elements of British and American English and focuses on the Canadian accent.
+CELPIP was developed by Immigration, Refugees and Citizenship Canada (IRCC).
+Unlike IELTS, which is designed for international English, CELPIP focuses on Canadian English, which includes elements of British and American English and emphasizes the Canadian accent.

 There are two types of tests:

-- CELPIP-General — for those applying for permanent residence in Canada; includes 39 listening questions, 39 reading questions, 9 speaking tasks and 2 writing tasks;
+• CELPIP-General — for those applying for permanent residence in Canada;

-The CELPIP General test can be taken in many countries, including Canada, USA, India, UAE and Philippines, while General LS is only available in Canada.
-You can find a list of centers on the CELPIP.ca website.
+CELPIP General can be taken in many countries, while General LS is only available in Canada.
+You can find test centers on CELPIP.ca.

-Learn more about this language test in the article "CELPIP: English language test for immigration to Canada".
+Learn more about this test in the article "CELPIP: English language test for immigration to Canada".

 PTE Core (Pearson Test of English)

 PTE Core is a new English language exam officially recognized by IRCC for immigration purposes.
-It's suitable for applying through Express Entry and some other programs.
+It's suitable for Express Entry applications and some other programs.

 The exam can be taken in many countries worldwide.
-You can find costs and test centers on the official website.
+You can find test centers and fees on the official website.

-Read more about the test in our article "Pearson PTE Language Test: New Standard for Immigration and Education in Canada".
+Read more about this test in our article "Pearson PTE Language Test: A New Standard for Immigration and Education in Canada".

 Tests Suitable for Study

-If your goal is to study in Canada, you should choose tests approved by educational institutions:
+If your goal is to study in Canada, choose tests approved by educational institutions:

-- IELTS Academic — recognized by the vast majority of universities;
+• IELTS Academic — recognized by most universities

-- TOEFL iBT — popular in the USA and Canada;
+• TOEFL iBT — popular in the US and Canada

-- Duolingo English Test — convenient and inexpensive option, but not accepted by all institutions.
+• Duolingo English Test — convenient and affordable, but not accepted by all institutions

-Note: These tests are not suitable for immigration unless the study program is an immigration pathway (for example, through study followed by a work permit).
+Note: These tests are not suitable for immigration unless the study program is an immigration pathway (e.g., study with a subsequent work permit).

 TEF (Test d'évaluation de français)

-TEF is designed to certify French language proficiency.
-It includes 60 listening questions, 50 reading questions, 2 speaking tasks and 2 writing tasks.
+TEF is designed to prove French language proficiency.
 There are two types of this test — TEF Canada and TEFAQ.
-It's usually recommended to take TEF Canada, as TEFAQ is only accepted for immigration to Quebec.
+TEF Canada is generally recommended, as TEFAQ is only accepted for immigration to Quebec.

-Learn more about the test in our article "TEF Testing: Global Standard for French Language Assessment".
+Learn more about the test in our article "TEF Testing: A Global Standard for French Language Assessment".

 TCF (Test de connaissance du français)

-The TCF test, like TEF, is designed to test French language proficiency.
+Like TEF, TCF is designed to test French language proficiency.
 There are two versions of the test:

 You can find test centers on the France Éducation International website.